alvessteve/fizzbuzz-rest-api/README.md

 - /v1/fizzbuzz: renvoie un tableau
 - /v1/fizzbuzz/statistic: renvoie la requête la plus appelée

+> The project embarks the `springdoc-openapi-ui` dependency, so a swagger page is reachable at this page `http://localhost:8080/swagger-ui.html`.

 ## Install & run

 Build the project: